kevin1024/vcrpy/docs/usage.rst

     with vcr.use_cassette('fixtures/vcr_cassettes/synopsis.yaml'):
         response = urllib.request.urlopen('http://www.iana.org/domains/reserved').read()
-        assert 'Example domains' in response
+        assert b'Example domains' in response

 Run this test once, and VCR.py will record the HTTP request to ``fixtures/vcr_cassettes/synopsis.yaml``.
 Run it again, and VCR.py will